 When it came time to choose my career path, naturopathy seemed like the perfect choice for me: the biochemistry and botany of plants, nutritional food-as-medicine research, and the joy of studying anatomy and physiology without being forced to dissect animals!

 For me, health isn’t just about the physical body, and it isn’t just about the individual.
 I help people see the connections between mind, body, emotions and spirit.
-I help them understand that our personal health is interconnected with the health of our family, our community and our planet.
+I help them understand that our personal health is interconnected with the health of our family, our community and our environment.

 When thinking in an holistic manner, our sense of self and health always extends outwards to include others; we aren’t in isolation from our environment, so our environment must be considered and taken into account when assessing and addressing health issues.